Pupils are proud to run the charity appeal every year

 - £10 Challenge

-Boys in OG and First Form have a month in which they are to make as much as they can from £10 which they are given.
+Pupils in Old Grammar and First Form have a month in which they are to make as much as they can from £10 which they are given.

 - UniverCity Challenge